Nellie Bly: Early life

-Elizabeth Jane Cochran was born May 5, 1864, in "Cochran's Mills", now part of Burrell Township, Armstrong County, Pennsylvania.
-Her father, Michael Cochran, born about 1810, started out as a laborer and mill worker before buying the local mill and most of the land surrounding his family farmhouse.
-He later became a merchant, postmaster, and associate justice at Cochran's Mills (which was named after him) in Pennsylvania.
-Michael married twice.
-He had 10 children with his first wife, Catherine Murphy, and 5 more children, including Elizabeth Cochran his thirteenth daughter, with his second wife, Mary Jane Kennedy.
-Michael Cochran died in 1870, when Elizabeth was 6.
+Elizabeth Jane Cochran was born May 5, 1864, in Cochran's Mills, now part of Burrell Township, Armstrong County, Pennsylvania.
+Her father, Michael Cochran, born about 1810, started as a laborer and mill worker before buying the local mill and most of the land surrounding his family farmhouse.
+He later became a merchant, postmaster, and associate justice at Cochran's Mills (named after him) in Pennsylvania.
+Cochran married twice.
+He had 10 children with his first wife, Catherine Murphy, and five more children, including Elizabeth, his thirteenth daughter, with his second wife, Mary Jane Kennedy.
+He died in 1870, when Elizabeth was 6.

 As a young girl, Elizabeth often was called "Pink" because she so frequently wore that color.
-As she became a teenager, she wanted to portray herself as more sophisticated, and she dropped the nickname and changed her surname to "Cochrane".
+As she became a teenager, she wanted to portray herself as more sophisticated, so she dropped the nickname and changed her surname to Cochrane.
 In 1879, she enrolled at Indiana Normal School (now Indiana University of Pennsylvania) for one term but was forced to drop out due to lack of funds.
 In 1880, Cochrane's mother moved her family to Allegheny City, which was later annexed by the City of Pittsburgh.